Engineer or Manager (and which specific title)?

-- The infrastructure on which this product and feature are deployed, maintained, tested, etc. is maintained by systems engineers, who are explicitly operations-focused, and by DevOps engineers, who are multifunctional developers who also operate their product.
+- The infrastructure on which this product and feature are deployed, maintained, tested, etc. is maintained by systems engineers, who are explicitly operations-focused, and/or by DevOps engineers, who are multifunctional developers who also operate their product.

 All of the jobs above are called different things at different companies:

 - Software Developers, devs, are the focus of https://levels.fyi and have all the many titles listed there.
 Folks who can sling code but generally aren’t expected to Linux.

 - DevOps == Systems Reliability Engineers (SREs) == Systems Development Engineers (sysdev) == Folks who are expected to code decently and Linux decently.
 Note that at some companies, like Amazon, devs are themselves expected to operate their products, blurring the lines between the two.